mesosphere/kudo-cassandra-operator/docs/resources.md

 ### ServiceMonitor

 KUDO Cassandra integrates with prometheus-operator by default.
-The ServiceMonitor uses the label kudo.dev/servicemonitor and kudo.dev/instance labels to discover the Cassandra pods.
+The ServiceMonitor uses the labels kudo.dev/servicemonitor and kudo.dev/instance to discover the Cassandra pods.

-To disable the monitoring user can start the KUDO Cassandra with parameter `PROMETHEUS_EXPORTER_ENABLED=false`.
+To disable monitoring, users can start KUDO Cassandra with the parameter `PROMETHEUS_EXPORTER_ENABLED=false`.
 Read more information about monitoring in the Monitoring section